 Saraf Verb:

-As a verb, שרף saraf means ‘to burn/destroy by fire’ and occurs about 117 times in the Old Testament, covering all the major parts of the Old Testament.
+As a verb, שרף saraf means ‘to burn/destroy by fire’, it occurs about 117 times in the Old Testament, and it covers all the major parts of the Old Testament.
 It is used to describe intentional ritual, judicial judgment, warfare, and the direct word of Yahweh.

 Some examples of verbs: